 The next time varies from one router to another.
 To enable filtering on the entire internet in the house, you will have to set the DNS in your router.
-Different manufacture uses different user interface, thus we are not able to show you.
+Different manufacturers use different user interfaces, thus we are not able to show you.
 To access your router, type 192.168.1.1 into your browser and login in.
 In most cases, the username and password are both “admin”.

 There you go, why pay for an expensive hardware when OpenDNS has the ability to transform your cheap router into a powerful web filtering content system.
 OpenDNS has more on how to change your DNS settings for various router such as Huawei, Apple, D-Link, NetGear, 3 Com, Belkin and more.